The Biggest Tech Trend in Brazil

 And in Latin America, the economy with the most potential for mobile telecom industry growth over the next decade is Brazil…

 Why Brazil’s Economy is Set for Growth

 At 3.5 percent, GDP growth in 2011 will be about half the rate of economic growth in 2010.
 But even 3.5-percent growth is better than most of the developed economies of the West.
-With the slowing economic growth, mobilephone subscriptions were still up 1.67 percent from July to August.
+With the slowing economic growth, mobilephone subscriptions were still up 1.67 percent from July to August, according to Fox Business.

 Currently the seventh-largest economy in the world according to the World Bank, there are several reasons to expect solid growth for Brazil this decade: